alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-27-stats-again.markdown

 date:   2019-12-24 13:15:16 +0200
 categories: statistics
 ---
 A summary of statistics notions not found anywhere else in this blog.
-This post touches among other skewness, chi2 analysis, hypothesis testing, goodness of fit, Lasso and Ridge regression.
+This post touches among others descriptive statistics, hypothesis testing, goodness of fit, Lasso and Ridge regression.

 ### Descriptive Statistics